 Your Routine Eye Exam

-Visual acuity tests measure the smallest object each eye can see at a certain distance.
+Visual acuity: Test that measures the smallest object each eye can see at a certain distance.
 Normally, each eye will be done individually by covering one eye at a time.
-It may be necessary to tape a patch over a child’s eye to keep him from peeking.
 The use of the Snellen chart is the most common way to test visual acuity.
-This chart letters and numbers that decrease in size.
-When taking the test, the distance between the patient and the chart is 20 feet.
+This chart has letters and numbers that decrease in size.

-20/20 vision is normal.
+Having 20/20 vision is normal.
 If a person has 20/40 vision, they see at twenty feet what a normal eye sees at forty feet.
-If a person has 20/200 vision, they are legally blind.
-They only see at twenty feet what a normal eye sees at two hundred feet.
-If they have 20/15 vision, they see better than normal.
-They see at twenty feet what the normal eye would have to bring in to fifteen feet to see.
+If someone has 20/200 vision, they see at twenty feet what a normal eye sees at two hundred feet.